Price Index 6m Momentum & Earnings Yield investment strategy

 Methodology

-The study found that the average analysts’ error was 40%, and that
+The study found that the average analysts’ error was 40%, and that the estimates were misleading two-third of the time!

-The backtest universe and benchmark
+The back test universe and benchmark

-Eurozone market during our 12-year test period (13 June 1999 to 13 June
+Our backtest universe is a subset of companies in the Datastream database containing an average of about 1500 companies in the 17 country Eurozone market during our 12-year test period (13 June 1999 to 13 June 2011).

 We excluded banks, insurance companies, investment funds, certain holdings companies, and REITS.

-using the last stock market price available before the company was
+We included bankrupt companies to avoid any survivor bias.
+Bankrupt companies, or companies that were taken over, returns were calculated using the last stock market price available before the company was delisted.

 We excluded companies with an average 30-day trading volume of less than €10 000.